camayak/camayak-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.8 =

+* Fixing an issue with the dewhitespacer plugin, it's imperative that the Content-Length header is updated with the trimmed response length.

 = 1.0.7 =

 * Upgrading to `wp-xmlrpc-modernization` v0.9 which fixes some bugs and aligns methods to 3.5 core.